 Abercrombie & Fitch Co. ("A&F"), a company incorporated in Delaware in 1996, through its subsidiaries (collectively, A&F and its subsidiaries are referred to as the "Company" and "we") is a global multi-brand omnichannel specialty retailer, which primarily sells its products through its wholly-owned store and direct-to-consumer channels, as well as through various third-party wholesale, franchise and licensing arrangements.
 The Company offers a broad assortment of apparel, personal care products and accessories for men, women and children under the Hollister, Abercrombie & Fitch and abercrombie kids brands.
 The brands share a commitment to offering unique products of enduring quality and exceptional comfort that allows customers around the world to express their own individuality and style.
 The Company has operations in North America, Europe, Asia and the Middle East.

-At the end of Fiscal 2019, the Company operated 854 stores globally.
+As of January 30, 2021, the Company operated 735 retail stores.

 (C0.2) State the start and end date of the year for which you are reporting data.